804 – Fleet Vehicle Crash

 At-Fault Fleet: A fleet crash where negligence, carelessness, or violation of law or policy contributed to or caused the crash.

 Department Safety Officer: The lieutenant assigned to the Vehicular Crimes Division whose duties include reviewing fleet crashes.

-Each fleet crash must be reported, and the Emergency Dispatch Center (EDC) must be notified immediately.
+A. Each fleet crash must be reported, and the Emergency Dispatch Center (EDC) must be notified immediately.

-The Vehicular Crimes Division (VCD) will be notified and will work the fleet crash unless the crash occurs outside of Harris County, in which case the primary responsibility for the investigation of the crash lies with the law enforcement agency in whose jurisdiction the crash occurred.
+B. The Vehicular Crimes Division (VCD) will be notified and will work the fleet crash unless the crash occurs outside of Harris County, in which case the primary responsibility for the investigation of the crash lies with the law enforcement agency in whose jurisdiction the crash occurred.
 If the fleet crash involves extenuating circumstances (e.g., a crash occurring in municipalities in Harris County where only minor damage to the vehicle is involved, or a VCD unit is not immediately available to investigate the crash), the VCD supervisor will decide who investigates the crash.

-If there are injuries, the EDC will notify the DSO, and a VCD supervisor will make the scene if life-threatening injuries exist.
+C. If there are injuries, the EDC will notify the DSO, and a VCD supervisor will make the scene if life-threatening injuries exist.